gabrieltempass/streamlit-navigation-bar/README.md

 It could be one of the pages list values, but it is not limited to them.

 **logo_path** : `str`, optional</br>
-The path to an SVG file for a logo.
+The absolute path to an SVG file for a logo.
 It will be shown on the left side of the navigation bar.
 Defaults to `None`, where no logo is displayed.

 **logo_page** : `str`, `default="Home"`</br>
 Set the page value that will be returned by clicking on the logo (if there is